-If you’re often waking around 3 AM each night, it could be your metabolism.
+If you’re often waking around 3 AM each night and wondering why, it could be your metabolism.

-This hour typically coincides with your deepest sleep phase, so consistent early waking suggests something is off.
+3AM typically coincides with your deepest sleep phase, so consistently waking around this time suggests something is off.

-One common cause is a dip in blood glucose.
-When levels drop too low overnight, your body releases cortisol, adrenaline, and glucagon to correct it, often jolting you awake in the process.
+A common cause is a dip in blood glucose, as a byproduct of your metabolism running.
+When glucose levels drop too low overnight, your body releases cortisol, adrenaline, and glucagon to correct it.
+And that often jolts you awake in the process.
 (PMID: 12627733)

-On the flip side, a different process — the Dawn Phenomenon — involves an early-morning rise in blood glucose triggered by circadian hormone release (PMID: 3510143).
-Both patterns disrupt sleep, and both are tightly linked to what, when, and how much you eat in the evening.
+Both the Somogyi Effect and Dawn Phenomenon disrupt sleep, and both are tightly linked to what, when, and how much you eat in the evening.

 It can also be other factors.
 Sleep quality can also suffer from erratic schedules, alcohol, or caffeine after noon.